1448-nn/AnchorsTunga/README.md

  7. How to contribute:

-  Please reach out to our different github profiles and lets get this done
+  Please reach out to our different github profiles and let's get this done

   8. Tests